Jinwen-XU/colorist/README.md

 Compared with usual document classes, it has the following features:

-- Several carefully designed styles
+- Several carefully designed styles.
-- Native multi-language support: Chinese (simplified and traditional), English, French, German, Italian, Japanese, Portuguese (European and Brazilian), Russian and Spanish
+- Native multilingual support: Chinese (simplified and traditional), English, French, German, Italian, Japanese, Portuguese (European and Brazilian), Russian and Spanish.
-    > In particular, for simplified Chinese, traditional Chinese and Japanese, the fonts of the corresponding glyphs can be automatically switched
+    > In particular, for simplified Chinese, traditional Chinese and Japanese, the fonts of the corresponding glyphs can be automatically switched.
-- Ready-to-use theorem-like environments, with clever referencing support
+- Ready-to-use theorem-type environments, with clever referencing supported.
-- Support both the standard and the AMS writing fashion
+- Support both the standard and the AMS writing fashion.
-- ... and so much more...
+- ... and much more...

 # License